QuantEcon/python_lecture_sandpit/source/rst/irfs_in_hall_model.rst

 responsive to an endowment shock (and investment less so) than in Example 1

-As in Example 2, the endowment shock does not have permanent effects on either variable
+As in Example 2, the endowment shock has permanent effects on neither variable